peter-byun/recoil-inspector/CONTRIBUTING.md

 ### Running a NPM script

-Note that npm-package's package name is "recoil-inspector" even though the directory name is npm-package.
+Note that npm-package's package name is "recoil-inspector", even though the directory is named "npm-package".
-So to run the dev server, run: `yarn run dev --filter recoil-inspector`
+So to run the dev server, run `yarn run dev --filter recoil-inspector`

 ```
 turbo run <NPM script> --filter=<sub-package name>